legowerewolf/discordbot.ts/readme.md

 [![Install official bot](https://img.shields.io/badge/Luna-install-7289DA)](https://discordapp.com/api/oauth2/authorize?client_id=461740393353183253&permissions=68624&scope=bot)

-> As of 3/20/2020, the host Luna runs on is experiencing a malfunction and Luna is not currently available.

 Luna is this repository's official Discord bot.
 She's configured with all the default options as specified in this repository, and is nearly always online.

 ## Setup